 Our academic staff

-Cass understands the importance of translating research into practical solutions for businesses and other organisations.
-This is reinforced by the fact that our world-class faculty is actively involved in the corporate world as practitioners, advisers and non-executive board members.
-Many had a long track record in the commercial world before moving into teaching and research.
+At Cass, we understand the importance of translating research into practical solutions for businesses and other organisations.
+For this reason, we employ world class faculty who are actively involved in the corporate world.
+Many work as practitioners, advisers and non-executive Board members and have had a long track record in industry before moving into education and research.

 John co-founded Frontline Consultants, and is also a director.
 His earlier consultancy experience was with KPMG and Coopers & Lybrand, having previously worked in the health care industry in the UK and Middle East.
 John is an authority in the life and health technologies field, having led major consultancy projects for businesses and economic development agencies.